arashnm80/arashnm80.github.io/quotes.md

 > The only real test of intelligence is if you get what you want out of life.

 > The right way to work is like a lion.

-> The only way of getting somewhere is to leave something behind.

-> Do it if it's the biggest thing I can do.

-> My choice is not what I'm thinking, saying or writing but what I'm actually doing right now.

-> If I don't know what I want, I can't judge myself for not achieving it.

-> To earn more than everybody, you should be willing to lose and sacrifice more than everybody.

-> Everything comes at a price.

-> The perfect decision making duration is 8 minutes and 34 seconds.

 > Time's running out like a cup of coffee, so whatever I have to do it right fu*king now.